TomarGunjan/CS553-DistributedAlgorithms/README.md

 # CS553 Distributed Algorithms Project

 ## Overview
-This repository showcases the implementation of a variety distributed algorithms, such as Snapshot, Wave, and Deadlock Detection Algorithms.
-It executes a menu driven program for six distributed algorithms on graphs created by [NetGameSim](https://github.com/0x1DOCD00D/NetGameSim?tab=readme-ov-file) and some special topologies.
+This repository showcases the implementation of a variety of distributed algorithms, such as Snapshot, Wave, Deadlock Detection and Election Algorithms.
+It executes a menu driven program for eight distributed algorithms on graphs created by [NetGameSim](https://github.com/0x1DOCD00D/NetGameSim?tab=readme-ov-file) and some special topologies like ring.

 ## Design Rationale
 The project has been modularized for code reusability and better readability.
 The project directory tree looks like this: